cucumber/vscode/CONTRIBUTING.md

 npm run update-settings-docs
 ```

-Update `.vscodeignore` with the paths of any new or modified files or directories that should not be included in the packaged version of the extension.
+Update `.vscodeignore` with the paths of any new or modified files or directories that should be included in the packaged version of the extension.

 Package the extension locally and ensure the command runs without error - see [Packaging Extensions](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#packaging-extensions) for more detail.